Technical-Faraz/Fast-Food-Business-Game/README.md

 # Fast-Food-Business-Game
+##INFO
+This game made on eclipse IDE so you can!
+If you want to play the game then check out the folder named "play this game" to play the game but you need to install oracle database to start this game.
+I used all the free stock images in this game which is free to use in commercial purposes.

+###more details and info will be updated very soon!

 You can check the complete video on this project on my YouTube Channel :
 <a href="https://youtu.be/YZZELwFPQik">An Entertaining Database Project in JAVA- Fast Food Business Game in JAVA</a>